DIAGNijmegen/website-content/content/pages/vacancies/msc-vertebral-fractures.md

 algorithm available on the [grand-challenge.org](https://grand-challenge.org) platform.

 ## Requirements
-- Student in the final year of a Master study in biomedical engineering, artificial intelligence, data science or similar.
+- Student in the final year of a Master study in biomedical engineering, artificial intelligence, data science or similar
 - Interest in medical applications and medical image analysis
 - Good programming skills are important (Python)
-- A solid theoretical understanding of deep learning is crucial, experience with deep learning frameworks (PyTorch) is beneficial.
+- A solid theoretical understanding of deep learning is crucial, experience with deep learning frameworks (PyTorch) is beneficial

 ## Information
 - Project duration: 6 months